+86 1510-529-7925 [email protected]

 Walking in a bamboo forest in China

-I love this lens, I simple cannot say enough good things about this lens.
-I used it nearly every single day of my life since buying it, and I would highly recommend it for any Fujifilm camera owners.
+I love this lens.
+I simply cannot say enough good things about it.
+I have used it nearly every single day since buying it, and I would highly recommend it to any Fujifilm camera owner.
 It is truly a hidden gem in the Fujifilm camera lineup.
-The only time I would say pass on this lens is if you own the 23mm 1.4 lens and even then, I would recommend you buy this lens and use it a body cap on your camera.
-At least that way, you are protecting your expensive lens and you camera has a lens on it to shoot with while it is in your bag.
+The only time I would say pass on this lens is if you own the 23mm f/1.4 lens.
+Even then, I would recommend you buy this lens and use it as a body cap on your camera.
+At least that way, you are protecting your expensive lens, and your camera has a lens on it to shoot with while it is in your bag.

 IMG_0494-Edit-1024x683-1024x683 Fujifilm Fujinon XF 27mm f/2.8